 You can also select an existing column by dragging and dropping a column name from the Columns list to the Value property.

-- To open the column menu, click the caret () to the right of the source column name.
+- Hover over the source column name, then click the caret () to open the column menu.

 - Hover over any of the following items and select the preferred option: